ruchit-26/Certificates/README.md

 # Certificates
-Here you can see my Certificates
+Here you can see my Certificates in a webpage with use of html,css and javascript.